Movatterモバイル変換

 Early career

 Hunt was elected to theHouse of Representatives at the2001 federal election, standing in theDivision of Flinders.
-He had been asked to stand for Liberalpreselection by the retiring MPPeter Reith.[12]
-In 2003 he supported theinvasion of Iraq by coalition forces and served as a spokesman for theHoward government's policies.[17][18]
+He had been asked to stand for Liberalpreselection by the retiring MPPeter Reith.[17]
+In 2003 he supported theinvasion of Iraq and the action to oust Saddam Hussein on the basis of humanitarian relief and served as a spokesman for theHoward government's policies.[22][23]

 Hunt was first elevated to the ministry following the2004 federal election, when he was appointed Parliamentary Secretary to the Minister for the Environment and Heritage.
 In January 2007, Hunt was appointed Parliamentary Secretary to the Minister for Foreign Affairs.
 Following the Coalition's defeat at the2007 election, he was appointed Shadow Minister for Climate Change, Environment and Urban Water.[27]
 His title was altered to Shadow Minister for Climate Change, Environment and Heritage after the2010 election.[10]